-Embroidered identity: The coat of arms as a cultural archive
+Embroidered Identity: The Coat of Arms as a Cultural Archive

 Breathing Architecture: The Science Behind Comfort Zones

-Modern football jerseys are biomechanical masterpieces.
-PUMA's ULTRAWEAVE-Technology for player versions reduces the weight to 74 grams – lighter than a bird's feather – while increasing tear resistance by 40% 5.
-Adidas' HEAT.RDYThe system for the German national team integrates micro-perforated mesh zones under the armpits and along the spine, where body heat is up to 3°C higher than elsewhere.
-These zones form an invisible cooling system: The triangular pattern of the mesh panels expands 15% further than the base fabric when the upper body rotates, thus enabling optimal aerodynamics.
+Modern Football jerseys are biomechanical masterpieces.
+PUMA's ULTRAWEAVE-Technology for player versions reduces the weight to 74 grams – lighter than a bird feather – while simultaneously increasing tear resistance by 40%.
+5Adidas' HEAT.RDYThe system for the German national team integrates micro-perforated mesh zones under the armpits and along the spine, where body heat is up to 3°C higher than elsewhere.
+These zones form an invisible cooling system: The triangular patterns of the mesh expand 15% further than the base fabric when the upper body rotates, thus enabling optimal aerodynamics.
 1.

 From club logo to brand alliance: The economy on the chest